“For my part, I travel not to go anywhere, but to go. I travel for travel’s sake. The great affair is to move.”

 Once I got the hang of it, however, I realized how beneficial it was to draft my feelings into the world.
 Anxiety causes me to feel overwhelmed because my worries freely fly through my mind.
 By putting my problems on paper, however, I can physically see what is bothering me and then work through it.

 Being successful at the goals that I set for myself, whether small or large, puts everything into perspective for me.
-By knowing that I am accomplishing what I had took to task, fulfilling my goals truly makes me feel like I am living my life to it’s fullest potential.
+By knowing that I am accomplishing what I had taken to task, fulfilling my goals truly makes me feel like I am living my life to it’s fullest potential.
+It motivates me to continue doing what I want to do.